 Macau’s hotels are looking pretty wild and things are only going to get blinger.
 The city’s tycoons are vying with each other in a prolonged tussle of one-billion-upmanship to see who can build the flashiest resorts.
-These days, deciding where to stay in Macao is a difficult decision to make.
+These resorts are some of the most impressive places to visit in Macau and these days, deciding where to stay in Macau is a difficult decision to make.
 With all this competition, Macau is shaping up to have some of the best hotels in the world.

 |Macao hotel||Entertainment hub||Year opened||Top Restaurants||Spas and shops|

 |JW Marriott Macau||Galaxy Macau (Galaxy Grand Resort Deck, Galaxy Cinemas, China Rouge Lounge)||2015||Belon, Lai Heen, Terrazza|

 |Star Tower and Celebrity Tower||Studio City (Golden Reel, Batman Dark Flight, Warner Bros.
 Fun Zone, Pacha Macau)||2015||Pearl Dragon, Bi Ying,||Zensa Spa|

 |Wynn Palace Macau||Near the historic centre of Macau and the Grand Prix circuit (Performance Lake, Dragon of Fortune, Tree of Prosperity, Moon Jely Aquarium)||2006||Golden Flower, Il Teatro, Mizumi, Wing Lei at Wynn Macau||The Spa at Wynn Macau|

 | Altira Macao ||Taipa (Altira is the highest building in Taipa).||2007||Aurora, Tenmasa, Ying||Altira Spa|